-(c) Performing a function not recognized or sanctioned by the office;
+(c) Performing a function not recognized or sanctioned by the office.

-(d) Failure to meet the required qualifications;
+(d) Failure to meet the required qualifications.

-(e) Failure to meet continuing education requirements;
+(e) Failure to meet continuing education requirements.

 (g) The misrepresentation of the representative's category of certification or the duties the representative is certified to perform.

 (1) Any person who separates from the office shall cease to be a representative of the office.
 The identification card of a person separated from the office must be surrendered to the SLTCO.
-The SLTCO or regional program shall notify the person in writing that the identification card must be surrendered within seven days of receiving the notice.
+The SLTCO or regional program director shall notify the person in writing that the identification card must be surrendered within seven days after receiving the notice.